 Interestingly, just as the Pan movement has been described as “closing the book” that had been opened by Claude Debussy in his Afternoon of a Faun, the Tragique chevauchée represents the last in a line of French compositions that depict “wild rides” based on various different literary inspirations.

-In addition to Schmitt’s essay, three others that are well-worth hearing are:
+In addition to Schmitt’s essay, three others that are worth getting to know are:

 - Lénore by Henri Duparc (1874), after a ballad by Gottfried August Bürger (performed here by Michel Plasson and L’Orchestre du Capitole de Toulouse)

-- Le Chasseur maudit by César Franck (1880), after a different ballad by Gottfried August Bürger (performed here by Désiré Defauw and the Chicago Symphony Orchestra)
+- Le Chasseur maudit by César Franck (1880), after a different ballad by Gottfried August Bürger (performed here by Charles Munch and the Boston Symphony Orchestra)

 - Chasse fantastique by Ernest Guiraud (1887), after Victor Hugo (performed here by Jorge Mester and the Louisville Orchestra)

-Each of these fine compositions is worthy in its own right … but Florent Schmitt’s piece is clearly the most advanced and packs the greater emotional punch.
+Each of these fine compositions is worthy in its own right … but Florent Schmitt’s piece is clearly the most advanced harmonically and packs the greater musical punch.

 At least that’s my personal view; see what you think.